xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

    ![xc5_mv_transactions_filtered_by_vendor.png]({{site.baseurl}}/attachments/ref_3uy1YgfD/xc5_mv_transactions_filtered_by_vendor.png)

 ## Creating transactions
+The store admininstrator can manually create transactions in the Vendor transactions section.
+The transactions can be used to reflect the movement of funds both to and from the accounts of individual vendors.

+Typically the store admininstrator pays out money to vendors based on payout requests.
+However, a payout request is not a requirement: the store administrator can create any type of transaction at any time, including payout transactions.
+For example, the store owner and the vendor can communicate and agree on the amount to be paid out to the vendor using personal communication outside X-Cart, and the administrator will be able to register such a transaction in X-Cart by manually creating a transaction using the method described below.

+Similarly, the administrator will be able to create transactions for partial refunds, transactions to correct erroneous transactions and so on.

 To manually register a transaction in the X-Cart Admin area, the store administrator needs to click the **Create transaction** button.
 This adds a new line in the transactions table.
 The administrator must select the vendor profile to which the transaction pertains, provide a description that will allow both the vendor and themselves to identify this transaction at a later time, and adjust the Income/Expense fields as needed.
 Once they are done, they need to click **Save changes** to save the transaction.
 The transaction will be saved, and both the administrator and vendor balance will be re-calculated.

 ## Editing transactions